Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 **Q.1.
 But what if you do not have access to a lab with a microscope?
 (Wouldn't it be nice to take your microscope with you wherever you go and explore the living matter?**

 **Q.2.
-How can we as engineers enable all learners, explorers, and makers to have access to tools such as microscopes?**
+How can we -as Bioengineers- enable all learners, explorers, and makers to have access to tools such as microscopes?**

 ### Foldscope